Carol Jenkins (activist): Career

-In the spring of 2019 and 2020 Carol Jenkins was chosen as a Grove Leader at Hunter College, leading a semester seminar on Constitutional Equality and working with a cohort of Grove Fellows to produce a virtual gathering on the ERA on campuses across the US.
+In the spring of 2019 and 2020, Jenkins was chosen as a Grove Leader at Hunter College, leading a semester seminar on Constitutional Equality and working with a cohort of Grove Fellows to produce a virtual gathering on the ERA on campuses across the US.

+Honors

-She holds honorary doctorates from the College of New Rochelle and Marymount Manhattan College.
+Jenkins holds honorary doctorates from the College of New Rochelle and Marymount Manhattan College.
 She was a 2017 recipient of the Sackler First Award, given to women who are pioneers in their fields.

-Honors